microsoft/PowerApps-TestEngine/docs/PowerFX/TestEngine.PlaywrightScript.md

 ## C# Script

-This action takes advantage of [dotnet-script](https://github.com/dotnet-script/dotnet-script) and the underlying [Rosyln](https://github.com/dotnet/roslyn) compiler ro allow projectless scripting of Playwright code.
+This action takes advantage of [dotnet-script](https://github.com/dotnet-script/dotnet-script) and the underlying [Rosyln](https://github.com/dotnet/roslyn) compiler to allow projectless scripting of Playwright code.
 The Action assumes the following:

 1. Any required .Net Assemblies are globally available or in the current folder and can be loaded using #r compiler directive
 2. A public class named **PlaywrightScript** MUST exist